Soil Erosion & Desertification (Cambridge (CIE) IGCSE Geography)

 Flowchart outlining how population growth, climate change, deforestation, overgrazing, drought, and heavy rain lead to desertification through loss of vegetation and soil erosion.

-Causes of Desertification
+Causes of desertification

 Worked Example

 Fig 1 gives information about annual rainfall in one of the areas at risk of desertification in Africa.
-It shows the years which have been wetter than average and drier than average between 1950 and 2016.
+It shows the years that have been wetter than average and drier than average between 1950 and 2016.

 screenshot-2022-10-18-at-12-02-24